averissimo/loose.rock/cran-comments.md

 ## version 1.2.1

-This build protects the test against errors and maintenance on biomaRt.
+This build further protects the package against errors and maintenance on biomaRt (especially while in devel, where biomaRt might be unstable).
+Previously, it would catch the errors and in unknown situations throw them again.
+Now it returns NULL and writes messages with the problem.

 It builds on r-devel 4.2.0 without warning or checks